 - 1. Visit http://tplinkwifi.net, and log in with the username and password you set for the router. - 2.
-Go to Setting > Network > LAN. - 3.
+Go to Network > LAN. - 3.
 Configure the IP parameters of the LAN and click Save.

 - MAC Address The physical address of the LAN ports.
-The value can not be changed. - Type Either select Dynamic IP(DHCP) to get IP address from DHCP server, or Static IP to configure IP address manually. - IP Address Enter the IP address in dotted-decimal notation if your select Static IP (factory default 192.168.0.1). - Subnet Mask An address code that determines the size of the network.
-Normally 255.255.255.0 is used as the subnet mask. - Gateway The gateway should be in the same subnet as your IP address.
+The value can not be changed. - Type Either select Smart IP(DHCP) to get IP address from DHCP server, or Static IP to configure IP address manually. - IP Address Enter the IP address in dotted-decimal notation if your select Static IP (factory default 192.168.0.254). - Subnet Mask An address code that determines the size of the network.
+Normally 255.255.255.0 is used as the subnet mask. - Gateway The gateway should be in the same subnet as your IP address. - Allow remote access Allow remote devices to access the router by inputting the IP address in browser.

-- If you have changed the IP address, you must use the new IP address to login. - If you select Dynamic IP(DHCP), the DHCP server of the router will not start up. - If the new IP address you set is not in the same subnet as the old one, the IP Address pool in the DHCP Server will be configured automatically, but the Virtual Server and DMZ Host will not take effect until they are re-configured.
+- 1. If you have changed the IP address, you must use the new IP address to login. - 2.
+If you select Smart IP(DHCP), the DHCP server of the router will not start up. - 3.
+If the new IP address you set is not in the same subnet as the old one, the IP Address pool in the DHCP Server will be configured automatically, but the Virtual Server and DMZ Host will not take effect until they are re-configured.